singh-man/books/crackingTheCoding/17_hard.md

 30			return false;
 31		}
 ```
 Note that  in this solution we have performed a small optimization.
-We use a dynamic programming/ memoization approach to cache theresultsbetween calls.This way, if we repeatedly need to check if there's any way to build "testingtester", we'll only have to compute it once.
+We use a dynamic programming/ memoization approach to cache the results between calls.
+This way, if we repeatedly need to check if there's any way to build "testingtester", we'll only have to compute it once.

-Abooleanflag isOriginalWordisusedto complete theaboveoptimization.Themethod canBuildWord is called for the original word and for each substring, and its first step is to check the cache for a previously calculated result.
+A boolean flag isOriginalWord is used to complete the above optimization.
+The method canBuildWord is called for the original word and for each substring, and its first step is to check the cache for a previously calculated result.
 However, for the original words, we have a problem: map is initialized to true for them, but we don' t want to return true (since a word cannot  be composed solely of itself).
-Therefore, for the original word, we simply bypass thischeck using the isOriginalWord flag.
+Therefore, for the original word, we simply bypass this check using the isOriginalWord flag.

 **17.16  The  Masseuse:** A popular masseuse  receives a sequence  of back-to-back appointment requests and is debating  which ones to accept.
 She needs a 15-minute break between  appointments and therefore  she cannot  accept  any adjacent  requests.
-Given a sequence  of back-to-back appoint­ ment requests (all multiples of 15 minutes, none overlap, and none can be moved), find the optimal (highest total booked minutes) set the masseuse can honor.
+Given a sequence  of back-to-back appointment requests (all multiples of 15 minutes, none overlap, and none can be moved), find the optimal (highest total booked minutes) set the masseuse can honor.
 Return the number of minutes.

 ```
 EXAMPLE